-As a result of the acquisition of Eclipse Therapeutic, Inc. ("Eclipse") during the year ended June 30, 2013, the Group determines and recognizes at each reporting date the fair value of the additional consideration that may be payable to Eclipse security holders due to potential royalty payments based on achieving late-stage development success or partnering outcomes based on Eclipse assets.
-Such potential earn-out payments are recorded at fair value and include a number of significant estimates including adjusted revenue projections and expenses, probability of such projections and a suitable discount rate to calculate fair value.
-During the year ended June 30, 2021 there has been a change in estimate in the revenue projections to align more closely to the signed contract (see Note 31 for further information).
+As a result of the acquisition of Eclipse Therapeutic, Inc ("Eclipse") during the year ended June 30, 2013, the Group determines and recognizes at each reporting date the fair value of the additional consideration that may be payable to Eclipse security holders due to potential royalty payments based on achieving late-stage development success or partnering outcomes based on Eclipse assets.
+Such potential earn-out payments are recorded at fair value and include a number of significant estimates including adjusted revenue projections and expenses, probability of such projections and a suitable discount rate to calculate fair value (see Note 30 for further information).